Josef Suk (composer): Biography

 Known as one of Dvořák's favorite pupils, Suk also became personally close to his mentor.
 Underlying this was Dvořák's respect for Suk, reflected in Suk's 1898 marriage to Dvořák's daughter, Otilie, marking some of the happiest times in the composer's life and music.
 However, the last portion of Suk's life was punctuated with tragedy.
 Over the span of 14 months around 1905, not only did Suk's mentor Dvořák die, but so did Otilie.
 These events inspired Suk's Asrael Symphony.

 Owing to a shared heritage—and the coincidence of their dying within a few months of one another—Suk has been closely compared, in works and style, to fellow Czech composer Otakar Ostrčil.
 Suk, alongside Vitezslav Novak and Ostrčil, is considered one of the leading composers in Czech Modernism, with much shared influence among the three coming in turn from Dvořák.
 Eminent German figures such as composer Johannes Brahms and critic Eduard Hanslick recognized Suk's work during his time with the Czech Quartet.
 Over time, well known Austrian composers such as Gustav Mahler and Alban Berg also began to take notice of Suk and his work.

 Although he wrote mostly instrumental music, Suk occasionally branched out into other genres.
 Orchestral music was his strong suit, notably the Serenade for Strings, Op.
 6 (1892).
 His time with the Czech Quartet, though performing successful concerts until his retirement, was not always met with public approval.
 Several anti-Dvořák campaigns came into prominence; criticism not only being directed at the quartet, but towards Suk specifically.
 The leftist critic Zdeněk Nejedlý accused the Czech Quartet of inappropriately playing concerts in the Czech lands during World War I. While these attacks diminished Suk's spirits, they did not hinder his work.

 Private life

-Suk married Dvorak's daughter, Otýlie, in 1898.
+Suk married Dvorak's daughter, Otilie Suková, a composer in her own right, in 1898.
 They had one child, a son, also named Josef, in 1898.
-Otýlie died of heart failure aged 27 in 1905, a year after her father.
+Otilie died of heart failure aged 27 in 1905, a year after her father.
 Josef Suk Jr. in turn was father of the acclaimed violinist Josef Suk, who died in 2011.

 Suk retired in 1933, although he continued to be a valuable and inspirational public figure to the Czechs.
 Suk died on 29 May 1935, in Benešov, Czechoslovakia (now Czech Republic); he was buried in the cemetery of St Luke's Church, Křečovice.